External dependencies

 and LL_LDFLAGS

-.
-Don't use spaces in these flags and separate different
+Don't use spaces in these flags and separate different flags with colons.

 {